klaviyo/klaviyo-swift-sdk/README.md

 }
 ```

 Note that the deep link handler will be called back on the main thread.
-If you want to handle uri schemes in addition to universal links you implement them as described below.
+If you want to handle URI schemes in addition to universal links you implement them as described in [Option1: URI Schemes](#option-1-uri-schemes).

 #### Sandbox Support
 Apple has two environments with push notification support - production and Sandbox.
 The Production environment supports sending push notifications to real users when an app is published in the App Store or TestFlight.
 In contrast, Sandbox applications that support push notifications are those signed with iOS Development Certificates, instead of iOS Distribution Certificates.
 Sandbox acts as a staging environment, allowing you to test your applications in a environment similar to but distinct from production without having to worry about sending messages to real users.

 Our SDK supports the use of Sandbox for push as well.
-Klaviyo's SDK will determine and store the environment that your push token belongs to and communicate that to our backend, allowing your tokens to route sends to the correct environments.
+Klaviyo's SDK will determine and store the environment that your push token belongs to and communicate that to our backend,
+allowing your tokens to route sends to the correct environments.
 There is no additional setup needed.
-As long as you have deployed your application to Sandbox with our SDK employed to transmit push tokens to our backend, the ability to send and receive push on these Sandbox applications should work out-of-the-box.
+As long as you have deployed your application to Sandbox with our SDK employed to transmit push tokens to our backend,
+the ability to send and receive push on these Sandbox applications should work out-of-the-box.

 #### Testing with Klaviyo
 At this point unfortunately we don't support testing debug builds with Klaviyo.
 So if you are trying to send a test push notification to a debug build you'll see an error on Klaviyo.

-A suggested temporary workaround would be creating a test flight build with the above changes required for rich push notifications, performing some actions on the test flight build to identify the device and making sure you are able to see that device in Klaviyo.
-Once you have that device's push token in any profile you can create a list or segment with that profile and send a push campaign with an image to test the full end-to-end integration.
+A suggested temporary workaround would be creating a test flight build with the above changes required for rich push notifications,
+performing some actions on the test flight build to identify the device and making sure you are able to see that device in Klaviyo.
+Once you have that device's push token in any profile you can create a list or segment with that profile and send a push campaign
+with an image to test the full end-to-end integration.

 ## Additional Details